Desexing Cats & Kittens: Benefits and costs of neutering or spaying your cat

 Check the surgery wounds daily to ensure there are no infections or discomfort for your cat.

 Cost of de-sexing your cat

-Your local vet can guide you on the costs of desexing your cat, which tend to vary between $115 – $300 for male/female cats.
+Your local vet can guide you on the costs of desexing your cat.
+The costs vary between $115 – $300 for male/female cats (Source RSPCA NSW).
 Some vets will charge more as they get blood work done before the surgical procedure to ensure that your kitten/cat doesn’t have any liver or kidney issues and the anaesthetic will not be a problem for.